MicrosoftDocs/azure-management-docs/articles/azure-linux/intro-azure-linux.md

   - All existing and future AKS extensions, add-ons, and open-source projects on AKS support Azure Linux.
 This includes support for runtime components like Dapr, IaC tools like Terraform, and monitoring solutions like Dynatrace.
   - Azure Linux ships with containerd as its container runtime and the upstream Linux kernel, which enables existing containers based on Linux images (like Alpine) to work seamlessly on Azure Linux.

 ## What's new with Azure Linux 3.0?

-With the latest [AKS Release](), Azure Linux 3.0 is available in preview for usage on AKS.
-Every 3-years, Azure Linux releases a new version of it's operating system with upgrades to major components.
+Azure Linux 3.0 is available in preview to use on AKS.
+Every three years, Azure Linux releases a new version of its operating system with upgrades to major components.

-Please see the [supported lifecycles](./support-cycle.md) section for information on Azure Linux 2.0 and Azure Linux 3.0 lifecycles.

-The table below contains few of the major components upgraded as part of this release:
+The following table outlines information about the upgrades made to major components as part of this release:

 |Component| Version|
 |--|--|